Navigation auf uzh.ch

 Depending on the publisher or journal, the rights retained by authors may be more extensive or more limited.
 In the case of journals, many publishers have decided to explicitly allow OA archiving in an institutional repository such as ZORA.

-The requirements for self-archiving can be found either in the publisher's contract or on the Sherpa/Romeo database.
+The requirements for self-archiving can be found either in the publisher's contract or on the Open Policy Finder.

 The Journal Database of the UB Zurich contains ZORA-specific regulations of publishers.